vipinagrawal25/MeMC/README.md

 **NOTE**
 In case the plot script fails to generate the plot, the main reason could be lack of [gsl-histogram](https://www.gsl.org) in your local machine.
 We suggest to use numpy or other standard libraries for the same purpose.
-We have omitted first 6000 data points to generate the histogram.
+We have omitted top 6000 data points while generating the histogram.
 # Data Structure

 Both the binaries `exe_start` and `exe_memc` outputs the percentage of accepted